bsvin33t/docker-training/self_pitch.md

-If you want to hire me contact me at bhushanlodha@gmail.com
+If you want to hire me or want my advise, contact me at bhushanlodha@gmail.com. be nice.